jlab-hep/localdb-docs/docs/database_demonstration_install_db_machine.md

 ### Mongo DB

-MongoDB version 4.2 or higher for Local DB
+MongoDB version 4.2 or higher for Local DB<br>
 This is a main database to store QC results<br>
 **There might be some error masages but please don't worry and go ahead.**
 ```bash